Sin3DM/Sin3DM/README.md

 ## Get started
-We provide a script on one example for data generation, training, sampling and evaluation.
+We provide a script on one example for data pre-processing, training, sampling and evaluation.
+Change the `BLENDER_PATH` in it if needed.
 ```bash
 bash scripts/run_single.sh
 ```

-#### Data generation
+#### Data pre-processing
 We create training data by sampling points from a textured mesh:
 ```bash
 cd data